textbook/known-for-web/README.md

 ## Development

-This project was generated with [`angular-cli`] version 1.0.0-webpack.8.
+This project was generated with [`angular-cli`].
 The easiest way to get it up and running is:

  - Fork and clone the repository
  - Run `npm install` to pull in the required packages
  - Run `npm run pree2e` to update the webdriver for end-to-end testing
- - Install the CLI globally using `npm install -g angular-cli@webpack`
+ - Install the CLI globally using `npm install -g angular-cli`
  - Set the `apiBaseUrl` in `src/environments/environment.dev.ts` to an appropriate value (see the instructions on [`known-for-api`] to get that running locally using e.g. PCF Dev or Docker)